 Drag yourselves off your picnic blanket for a ride on the mini-railway, a play in the adventure playground or a run through the fountains.
 Admission charges apply.
 Newby Hall, Skelton-on-Ure, Ripon HG4 5AE.
 Visit the Newby Hall website.

 If you don’t mind sand in your sandwiches, Scarborough, Whitby, Filey, Robin Hood’s Bay and countless other little spots along the Yorkshire coast are beautiful places to picnic.
-Pack your buckets and spades.
-Pay to park.
+We love the slightly less well known (and therefore much quieter) beaches at Hunmanby Gap and Fraisthorpe, too.
+For lunch in the shadow of a lighthouse, Flamborough Head is a stunning spot.
+Don’t forget your buckets and spades!

+Burnby Hall Gardens is the perfect size for children to explore, and there’s a play area too.
 Feed the enormous fish before feeding yourselves!
-The new play area at this lovely place in Pocklington opens in July.
-Admission charges apply.
 Burnby Hall Gardens, 33 The Balk, Pocklington, York YO42 2QF.
 Visit the Burnby Hall website.

-Park up at the Riverside car park for prime paddling and picnicking potential.
-Older children will enjoy the Welly Walk.
-Just pay to park.
+Park up at the Riverside car park for prime paddling and picnicking potential at Bolton Abbey.
+Older chidren will enjoy the Welly Walk, with fun physical challenges along the way.
+There are various ice cream and refreshment options, public loos and a gift shop.
+No admission fee – just pay to park.
 Bolton Abbey, Skipton BD23 6AL.
 Visit the Bolton Abbey website.